sofastack/sofastack.tech/content/en/projects/sofa-mesh/pilot-setup-zookeeper-quick-start-docker/index.md

 ---
 title: "Use Docker to get started with Istio"
 aliases: "/sofa-mesh/docs/pilot-setup-zookeeper-quick_start_docker"
 ---

-# Use Docker to get started with Istio

 This article describes how to quickly start installing and configuring Istio by using Docker Compose.